phpredis/phpredis/README.md

 1. [Backoff algorithms](#backoff-algorithms)

 ### Maximum retries
 You can set and get the maximum retries upon connection issues using the `OPT_MAX_RETRIES` option.
-Note that this is the number of _retries_, meaning if you set this option to _n_, there will be a maximum _n+1_ attemps overall.
+Note that this is the number of _retries_, meaning if you set this option to _n_, there will be a maximum _n+1_ attempts overall.
 Defaults to 10.

 ##### *Example*